JonatanLinberg/BDP_cGAN/README.md

+#!
+THIS IS A LIGHTWEIGHT BRANCH OF THE PROJECT !
+The branch contains a single well-performing model (run 15 A, epoch 15)

 # Investigation of generative adversarial network training: The effect of hyperparameters on training time and stability
 Bachelor Degree Project in Information Technology
 IT613G, University of Skövde